 The medical evidence, or documentation, for your personal injury claim will depend on the specifics of your situation; however, it is liable to be some combination of the following:

 Medical Records includes any reports that pertain to your injuries while under a doctor’s care, such as in an emergency room, at a doctor’s appointment, having x-rays/lab work done, rehabilitation and more.
-These documents show your injury and prove the harm done to you to help justify the compensation you are seeking.
+These documents show your injuries, the cause and severity and prove the harm done to you to help justify the compensation you are seeking.

 Examples of specific documentation include:

 You will want to gather anything and everything that relates to your case.
 Be sure you have comprehensive medical records from every medical professional involved.
 For example, if you had x-rays done, you will want records from both your doctor and your radiologist.
 Do not assume that your physician will provide you with records from the radiologist.

 Medical Bills document the charges incurred from injuries resulting from the accident.
 You will need all bills for every service used in your treatment and a line by line breakdown that provides a cost for each service/treatment.

 Out-of-pocket Expenses are related to your injury and include things such as medicine, medical supplies, healthcare services and requests for medical records.

 Treatment Logs document your injuries and your treatment plan and include your medical and therapy appointments, what was accomplished, how you are progressing.